 Get Pre-Approved for a Mortgage

 The next one of the many things you need for a house when you are buying a home in North Carolina is to get pre-approved for a home loan, otherwise known as a mortgage.
-For the seller, a pre-approval letter from a lender is much more useful than a letter of pre-qualification.
+For the seller, from a lender is much more useful than a letter of pre-qualification.
 If the seller knows that you are financially secure, they will take your offer much more seriously.
 The current market is a seller’s market so pre-approval for a mortgage will definitely improve your chances of getting your offer accepted.

 Maintain a Decent Credit Score So You Can Get a Mortgage